Cards are not as simple as a clever title. You can add a lot more information on you cards which helps you collaborate with your team.

 Sub-board: sub-level of the card to organize its sub-cards

-Description: this is an attribute of your card that let you add some text content to it, like describing an idea or how to reproduce a bug
+Description: this is an field of your card that let you add some text content to it, like describing an idea or how to reproduce a bug

-Attributes: any type of information for the card.
-Kantree comes with built-in attributes, but you can add your own
+Fields: any type of information for the card.
+Kantree comes with built-in fields, but you can add your own

 Activity: list of all the comments, logs and changes made to the card.
 You can add new comments or logs data